Timespot1: A 28nm CMOS Pixel Read-Out ASIC for 4D Tracking at High Rates: Chip Measurements

 However the OC is still working properly for high $V_{bl}^*$ values.
-The side effect of imposing an high-baseline is related to the fact that the threshold value $V_{thr}$ must be set to an even higher value in order to measure signals with positive polarity.
+The side effect of imposing a\st{n} high-baseline is related to the fact that the threshold value $V_{thr}$ must be set to an even higher value in order to measure signals with positive polarity.
 In this range, the p-type input discriminator will not operate at its optimal common mode voltage, thus limiting its bandwidth.
-This behavior is shown in Fig.~\ref{gr:vbl_jitter} in which $\sigma_{\mathrm{AFE}}$ is correlated to the measured baseline $V_{bl}$.
+This behavior is shown in Figure~\ref{gr:vbl_jitter} in which $\sigma_{\mathrm{AFE}}$ is correlated to the measured baseline $V_{bl}$.
 When the OC is not working properly a correlation between $V_{bl}$ and $\sigma_{\mathrm{AFE}}$ can be observed.
-Moreover, when the OC is set to high values, the compensated channels will features the same $\sigma_{\mathrm{AFE}}$ which was found with the corresponding baselines in the previous case.
-This two facts suggest that the discriminator core is band-width limited for high input voltages.
+Moreover, when the OC is set to high values, the compensated channels will feature\st{s} the same $\sigma_{\mathrm{AFE}}$ which was found with the corresponding baselines in the previous case. \cor{This two facts suggest that the discriminator core is band-width limited for high input voltages}{These two facts suggest that the discriminator core is band-width limited for the high DC operating points: in this condition the biasing transistor of the differential pair drains a lower current than the desired one.
+This behavior has been verified in simulation.}